tyler-insight/insight-2017/work/_posts/2000-02-10-vans-lumber-case-study.md

 ---

 Van’s Lumber & Custom Builders needed a brand refresh that matched their reputation for building high end, showcase homes in Door and Kewaunee counties of northeastern Wisconsin.
+Insight developed a new, clean look that was implemented throughout all of Van’s advertising and marketing materials from business cards to billboards.

 <div>
 <img data-aos="fade-up" src="/img/projects/vans-lumber-case-study/vans-lumber-case-study-business-cards.jpg"